SandraCastroPearson/BivRec/README.md

 #> 5             0.09
 #> 6             0.14

-#Apply Lee C, Huang CY, Xu G, Luo X (2017) method using multiple covariates.
+# Apply Lee C, Huang CY, Xu G, Luo X (2017) method using multiple covariates
 fit.lee <- biv.rec.fit(formula = id + epi + xij + yij + d1 + d2 ~ a1 + a2,
                 data=biv.rec.data, method="Lee.et.al", CI=0.99)
-#> [1] "Original Number of Observations: 866 for 150 individuals"
+#> [1] "Original number of observations: 866 for 150 individuals"
-#> [1] "Observations to be used in Analysis: 866 for 150 individuals"
+#> [1] "Observations to be used in analysis: 866 for 150 individuals"
 #> [1] "fitting model with covariates: a1,a2"
 #> [1] "Estimating standard errors/confidence intervals"
 fit.lee$covariate.effects